If you’re a Nashville local with friends and family coming out of the woodwork to visit, this guide will come in handy.

 - One of the most instagrammed spots in the rooftop at The Graduate Hotel.
 The rooftop is called White Limozeen and it’s all Dolly Parton themed!

-In the age of social media, everyone loves a photo with a mural and Nashville has their fair share of famous one.
-The most photographed murals and definitely “I Believe in Nashville” wall in 12South and the Angel Wings in The Gulch.
-Please know that lines can be as long as 30 minutes just to have your turn to get your photo.
-For other murals, check out our article Nashville murals you likely haven’t visited (or snapped!).
+In the age of social media, everyone loves a photo with a mural, and Nashville has its fair share of famous ones.
+Lines at some of the more popular ones — like the wings located in The Gulch — can have lines as long as 30 minutes just to have your turn to get your photo.
+For other murals, check out our article on Nashville murals you likely haven’t visited.

 If you follow this guide, you are guaranteed to leave exhausted, full, and well-bonded with your besties.